coveo/source.coveo.com/_posts/2017-09-28-continuous-integration-of-a-sitecore-project-using-appveyor.md

 ![Add an AppVeyor project from GitHub](/images/20170922-appveyor/AppVeyor-EnvironmentVariable.png)

-Here I choose to name my environment variable `LicenseEncryptionKey`.
+Here, I chose to name my environment variable `LicenseEncryptionKey`.
 You have to set its value.

 ### Installing on your local computer